wyrde/wyrde-comfyui-workflows/basics/controlnet_install.md

+# Installing Controlnet Preprocessors on ComfyUI Portable

-When installing controlnet_preprocesors, make sure to run the install.py included in the distribution.
+When installing [controlnet_preprocesors](https://github.com/Fannovel16/comfy_controlnet_preprocessors), make sure to run the `install.py` included in the distribution.
 It requires a number of files to run properly.
-If the install.py isn't run, the dreaded `ModuleNotFoundError` error appears!
+If the install.py isn't run, the dreaded *ModuleNotFoundError* error appears!

 ```
 (base) PS D:\sd\comfyui\portable> cd .\ComfyUI\custom_nodes\